Umutunaldi/rnaseq_pipeline/README.md

 http://ccb.jhu.edu/software/stringtie/index.shtml?t=manual

+Run count.sh to get raw count numbers.
+You can merge the results to a single matrix if you like.

 # 2.7 Further Steps (DEG, Annotation, etc.)

 I didn't provide anything for the next steps.
 This is mainly because it differs